rajatpundir/sic-assembler/README.md

-This is my repository for Compilest, a website for conducting test in form of multiple choice questions.
+This is my repository for SIC Assembler written in Ruby language.